-Senior Lecturer Dave Home teaches across our BA Creative Expressive Arts, Health and Wellbeing and Dance and Movement Studies, where he is the Subject Lead.
+Senior Lecturer Dave Home teaches across our BA Creative Expressive Arts and Health and Wellbeing courses.
 His experience reaches well beyond the classroom.
 Here, he provides insights on how his practices enrich lives.

 I have been a lecturer at the University of Derby for over ten years now.
-I teach across BA Creative Expressive Arts, Health and Wellbeing and Dance and Movement Studies, where I am Subject Lead.
+I teach across the BA Creative Expressive Arts and Health and Wellbeing courses.
 I currently work with dancers and creative artists on themes of mindfulness and the development of the therapeutic relationship, as they work in the arts for health sector.

 Alongside this, I am passionate about working with an integrated approach to health from an Oriental perspective and have been doing so for many years, using meditation, movement and mindfulness, as well as shiatsu and acupuncture.